 Quick verdict

-Best fita regional hub, Dubai/Abu Dhabi access and branch-campus optionsshorter degrees and globally recognised universities
+Best fitregional access, Dubai/Abu Dhabi exposure, safety and branch-campus optionsshorter degrees, globally recognised universities and a faster master’s route

-Main cautionrecognition differences, work permit assumptions and ROI uncertaintyhigh living cost, IHS charges and temporary post-study routes
+Main cautionrecognition differences, work permit assumptions and ROI versus global routeshigh living cost, IHS charges, strict CAS logic and temporary Graduate visa assumptions

-Visa focusstudent residence visa usually linked to university sponsorshipStudent visa, CAS, maintenance funds and sponsor rules
+Visa focusstudent residence visa usually linked to university sponsorshipStudent visa, CAS, maintenance funds, IHS and course progression logic

-Work rightswork generally depends on permits, employer and local rulesterm-time work limits and official-break rules apply
+Work rightsstudent work depends on permits, employer rules and local complianceterm-time work is limited; placement and post-study options depend on course and visa rules

 Cost and affordability